MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Add-Content.md

 > [!NOTE]
 > This Parameter is only available on Windows.

 Specifies an alternative data stream for content.
-If the stream does not exist, this cmdlet creates it.
-Wildcard characters are not supported.
+If the stream doesn't exist, this cmdlet creates it.
+Wildcard characters aren't supported.

 **Stream** is a dynamic parameter that the FileSystem provider adds to `Add-Content`.
 This parameter works only in file system drives.

 You can use the `Add-Content` cmdlet to change the content of any alternate data stream, such as `Zone.Identifier`.
-However, we do not recommend this as a way to eliminate security checks that block files that are downloaded from the Internet.
+However, we don't recommend this as a way to eliminate security checks that block files that are downloaded from the Internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.